swharden/SWHarden.com/content/blog2/2021-01-06-new-blazor-net5-project.md

 tags: ["blazor", "csharp"]
 ---

-## Create a new .NET 5 Blazor App with Visual Studio 2019

 **When Visual Studio 2019 creates a new Blazor app it defaults to .NET Standard 2.1**.
 A few months ago .NET 5 was released, and upgrading Blazor apps to use .NET 5 has many strong performance improvements.
 I'm sure a Visual Studio update will soon make this easier, but for now to create a new .NET Blazor app running .NET 5 I use these steps: